rerun-io/rerun/rerun_cpp/README.md

 Read the [getting started guide](https://www.rerun.io/docs/getting-started/cpp) for information on how to use the Rerun C++ SDK.

+## Examples

+As general entry point for Rerun examples check the [examples page](https://www.rerun.io/examples) on our website.

+All C++ examples can be found [directly in the Rerun repository](https://github.com/rerun-io/rerun/tree/latest/examples/cpp).

+Additionally, each [archetype's documentation](https://www.rerun.io/docs/reference/types) comes with at least one small self-contained code example.

 ## Building Blocks

 The most important type in the SDK is the `rerun::RecordingStream`.